pokatovski/blog-parser/README.md

-# Service for parsing zen and pulse
+# Service for parsing and readability any blog

 # Start
 ```